Anya Phillips: Life and career

 Phillips was also involved in New York City's late-1970s underground film scene, appearing in Amos Poe's The Foreigner in 1978.
 She worked with Cortez to shoot his film Grutzi Elvis in Munich.

 Phillips went on to manage James Chance and the Contortions and, for a brief period, Lydia Lunch.
-Phillips first encountered James Chance and the Contortions at a Colab benefit for X Motion Picture magazine in March 1978.
+Phillips first encountered James Chance and the Contortions at a Colab benefit for X Motion Picture Magazine in March 1978.
 For the Contortions' debut album Buy, she photographed Sellers wearing an outfit she designed for the album's cover artwork.
 Not knowing how to sew, she designed dresses by tying together strips of cloth.
-Singer Debbie Harry wore a dress made by Phillips on the Blondie album Plastic Letters (1978), and her 1983 single "Rush Rush."
+Singer Debbie Harry wore a dress made by Phillips on the cover of the Blondie album Plastic Letters (1978), and again on the cover for her 1983 single "Rush Rush."

-Phillips makes a rare vocal appearance in the recording of the James Chance and the Contortions concert in Rotterdam, Netherlands in June 1980 (tape released on ROIR in 1990), to introduce the band and as backing vocals on "I Danced with a Zombie" and "Melt Yourself Down".
+Phillips makes a rare vocal appearance in the recording of the James Chance and the Contortions concert in Rotterdam, Netherlands in June 1980 (tape released on ROIR in 1990), to introduce the band and sing backing vocals on the songs "I Danced with a Zombie" and "Melt Yourself Down".

 In 1979, Phillips was diagnosed with cancer.
 To help pay for Phillips' chemotherapy, Chance organized a benefit concert at Bond's in New York in May 1981.
 The performers included James Chance and the Contortions, Debbie Harry, Chris Stein, Nile Rodgers, Bernard Edwards, Fab 5 Freddy, Kid Creole and the Coconuts, Walter Steding, and Chris Spedding.

+Death and legacy

-In June 1981, accompanied by her friend Debbie Harry, Phillips was taken to Westchester Hospital in New York City.
+In June 1981, Phillips was taken to Westchester Hospital in New York City by her friend Debbie Harry.
+Phillips had had been ill but, according to Sylvia Reed, refused to admit the extent of her health problems.
 She died of brain cancer at the age of 26 in Valhalla, New York on June 19, 1981.

 James Chance dedicated his album Sax Maniac to her in 1982.